DotCamp/ultimate-blocks-legacy/readme.txt

 * IMPROVE: Add toggle color option on main content toggle block.
 * IMPROVE: Remove bottom white space when add a border in the advanced video block.
 * NEW: Alignment option in advanced video.
+* NEW: Equal Height option in post grid.

 = 3.1.3 =